 Michael joined Watsi on November 7th, 2014.
-Five years ago, Michael became the 603rd member to automatically support a new Watsi patient every month.
-Since then, 4,985 more people have become monthly donors!
-Michael's most recent donation traveled 8,300 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.
+Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,500 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.

 Michael has funded healthcare for 95 patients in 11 countries.